awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

             System.exit(1);
         }
         return "";
     }

-    // Convert bucket item data into XML to pass back to the view private Document toXml(List<BucketItem> itemList) {
+    // Convert items into XML to pass back to the view. private Document toXml(List<BucketItem> itemList) {

         try {